ManagedBass/Home/CONTRIBUTING.md

 ## Samples
 Set up a repository and transfer it to ManagedBass organisation.
+Make sure that if you include a LICENSE file, then it must be an MIT License.

 ## Join Us
 If you are willing to contribute to ManagedBass in the long term, join the organisation.